vrutkovs/slides-developing-k8s-with-k8s/slides.md

 Note:

-Now time to wrap up, here's what we learned - CI is a treasure trove of release information.
+Now its time to wrap up, here's what we learned - CI is a treasure trove of release information.

 Building tools helps developers feel engaged and custom tools are usually helping developers be much more productive.